 Northwest Vietnam consists of 6 provinces: Dien Bien, Son La, Hoa Binh, Yen Bai, Lai Chau, Lao Cai.
 The famous tourist destinations: Sapa (Lao Cai), Mu Cang Chai (Yen Bai), Dien Bien Phu (Dien Bien), Mai Chau (Hoa Binh), Moc Chau (Son La).
 It is a mountainous area which shares the borderline with China and Laos.
 This is home of magnificent fold mountains and extremely unmatched landscapes.

 The region has two distinct seasons: summer and winter.
-The summer from April to October is hot and humid.
-Winter from November to March is cold, dry, and drizzle.
+The summer (April to October) is hot and humid.
+Winter (November to March) is cold, cloudy that is characterized by drizzle.
 The average annual temperature is about 25 ºC.
-In winter, the lowest temperature is in December and January, some places have temperatures below 0 ºC.
+In winter, the lowest temperature is in December and January; some places have temperatures below 0 ºC.

 Northeast Vietnam consists of 9 provinces: Ha Giang, Bac Giang, Bac Kan, Cao Bang, Lang Son, Phu Tho, Thai Nguyen, Tuyen Quang, Quang Ninh.
 The famous tourist destinations: Dong Van (Ha Giang), Ban Gioc Waterfall (Cao Bang), Ba Be Lake (Bac Kan), Ha Long Bay (Quang Ninh), Mau Son (Lang Son).
 The region is geographically distinguished with the Northeast by the Red River.
 There are middle-high mountain ranges blended with vast plateaus.
 The complicated system of water bodies carving into the limestone mountains creating deep valleys across the region.